rust-unofficial/patterns/anti_patterns/borrow_clone.md

 consequences.
 If a clone is used to make a borrow checker error disappear, that's a good indication this anti-pattern may be in use.

+Even though `.clone()` is an indication of a bad pattern, sometimes **it is fine to write inefficient code**, in cases such as when:

+- the developer is still new to ownership
+- the code doesn't have great speed or memory constraints (like hackathon projects or prototypes)
+- satisfying the borrow checker is really complicated and you prefer to optimize readability over performance

-If an unnecessary clone is suspected, The Rust Book's chapter on Ownership should be understood fully before assessing whether the clone is required or not.
+If an unnecessary clone is suspected, The [Rust Book's chapter on Ownership](https://doc.rust-lang.org/book/ownership.html) should be understood fully before assessing whether the clone is required or not.

 Also be sure to always run `cargo clippy` in your project, which will detect some